tempertemper/www.tempertemper.net/src/site/resources/2015-03-24--the-three-golden-rules-of-sending-marketing-emails.md

 ## The law

 Let's start with the legal stuff.
 It's against the law to send someone a group/marketing email they didn't ask for.
-Unfortunately—and surprisingly—this isn't the case for physical junk mail that drops through your letterbox!
+Unfortunately---and surprisingly---this isn't the case for physical junk mail that drops through your letterbox!

 [According to Ofcom](https://www.ofcom.org.uk/phones-telecoms-and-internet/advice-for-consumers/problems/tackling-nuisance-calls-and-messages/marketing-emails) there are three rules for 'marketing' emails: